DefinitelyTyped/DefinitelyTyped/README.md

 If types are part of a web standard, they should be contributed to [TSJS-lib-generator](https://github.com/Microsoft/TSJS-lib-generator) so that they can become part of the default `lib.dom.d.ts`.

+### A package uses `export =`, but I prefer to use default imports.
+Can I change `export =` to `export default`?

+If default imports work in your environment, consider turning on the [`--allowSyntheticDefaultImports`](http://www.typescriptlang.org/docs/handbook/compiler-options.html) compiler option.
+Do not change the type definition if it is accurate.
+For an NPM package, `export =` is accurate if `node -p 'require("foo")'` is the export, and `export default` is accurate if `node -p 'require("foo").default'` is the export.

 ## License